A mathematical framework to study organising principles in graphical representations of biochemical processes: Acknowledgements

 \section{Acknowledgements}

 The authors express their gratitude to Heike Siebert for discussions on a preliminary version of this manuscript.
-They also gratefully acknowledge funding via the Pilot Study 12 -- Networked Matter grant of the Life, Light \& Matter Interdisciplinary Faculty of the University of Rostock.
+They also express their sincere thanks to John C. Baez for various helpful discussions on Applied Category Theory in Biology.
+They also gratefully acknowledge funding via the Pilot Study 12 — Networked Matter grant of the Life, Light \& Matter Interdisciplinary Faculty of the University of Rostock.
+The authors thank the anonymous referees for their careful reading of the manuscript and their constructive comments, which helped to improve the clarity and quality of this work.